J-Moravec/sighunt/README.md

 verification of putative islands much easier.

 As is standard lately among R packages, new SigHunt will utilize:
-* testhat -- for proper code testing
+* testthat -- for proper code testing
 * roxygen2 -- for automatic generation of documentation
 * Rcpp -- for C++ binding where more power is needed